Kutenai: Communities

 Additionally, the Shuswap Indian Band were formerly part of the Ktunaxa Nation.
 They are a Secwepemc (Shuswap) band who settled in Kutenai territory in the mid-19th century.
 They were eventually incorporated into the group and intermarried with them, and spoke the Kutenai language.
 They departed the Ktunaxa nation in 2004 and are now part of the Shuswap Nation Tribal Council.
-They are located near Invermere, just northeast of Windermere Lake; their reserves include: St. Mary's #1A, Shuswap IR, ca. 12 km^{2}, population: 244).
+They are located near Invermere, just northeast of Windermere Lake; their reserves include: St. Mary's No. 1A, Shuswap IR, ca. 12 km^{2}, population: 244).